steverozen/single-cell-2026/mac-instructions.md

-# Run rstudio container on Mac
+# Run the "rsinglecell" container on a Mac

 (Need testers for these instructions)